Ellen Lloyd - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

 "Scientists think these unique Bronze Age artifacts functioned as helmets and masks.
 The Viksö helmets are special.

 Ancient Pages have previously presented several bizarre and fearsome ancient helmets, but the Viksö helmets differed significantly and were not designed to scare any enemy.

 Some of them are equipped with eyes and a hooked beak.
 The hooked beak of a bird of prey and the large, round eyes perhaps indicate that it is an owl.

 Scientists investigate the remarkable Kallerup treasure.
 Credit: Kirstine Krath Nielsen / Museum Thy

-Next to the enigmatic double-head figurine archaeologists also discovered a ceremonial ax with a diameter of approximately 30 cm.
-The ax is large that it could only have been used exclusively for religious ceremonies.
+Next to the enigmatic double-head figurine, archaeologists also discovered a ceremonial ax with a diameter of approximately 30 cm.
 Archaeologists believe that the double symbolism is somehow related to the ax.
-Was the ax a sacrificial object offered to this unknown, two-headed god?
+The ax could only have been used exclusively for religious ceremonies.